sameerkumar18/sameerkumar-gatsby/src/content/jobs/Upstatement/index.md

 ---

 - Intern turned full-time employee. #4 here.
-- Write modern, performant, maintainable code for our flagship SaaS product Aspen
+- Write modern, performant, maintainable code for our flagship SaaS product AspenCX
 - Communicate with multi-disciplinary teams of engineers, and clients on a daily basis